 Hey Rachel - Can you tell us a little about what do you currently do?

-Hi there.
-I am currently working as a Physiotherapist in MSK private practice based in Reading, England.
+I am currently working as a physiotherapist in MSK private practice based in Reading, England.
 I assess and treat patients that can range anything from overuse/chronic injuries to acute sports or work related injuries.
 I am also due to undertake my Msc in Sports Medicine, Exercise and Health at University College London next year.

 What’s your favourite part of your job or area you’re most interested in?